aws/aws-cli/awscli/topics/config-vars.rst

 * json
 * table
 * text

+**Environment Variable Notes:**

+The environment variables listed above are the recommended modern alternatives.
+For backwards compatibility, some legacy environment variables are also supported (see "Legacy Environment Variables" section below).

 ``cli_timestamp_format`` controls the format of timestamps displayed by the AWS CLI.
 The valid values of the ``cli_timestamp_format`` configuration variable are: